Grayson Group Ltd: Conditions of Sale

 8.2.
 The Buyer shall be entitled to use the goods in the ordinary course of business or, (if its business ordinarily involves the sale of such goods) to resell the goods as principal and not as agent for the Seller.

 8.3.
 In the meantime, and until the goods become the Buyer’s property, the Buyer shall hold the goods as the Seller’s fiduciary agent and bailee, and shall keep the goods properly stored, insured and identified as the Seller’s property.
-The Seller may at any time require the return of the goods.
+The Seller may at any time before transfer of title require the return of the goods.
 Failing their immediate return, the Seller may enter any premises where the goods are and repossess them.
 For this purpose, the Seller may remove any of the goods that have been installed in any premises.

 8.4.
-If the Seller repossesses any goods for which the buyer has paid, the Seller may set off, against any claim for a refund of the price of those goods, any sums then due from the Buyer.
+If the Seller repossesses any goods for which the Buyer has paid, the Seller may set off, against any claim for a refund of the price of those goods, any sums then due from the Buyer.

 9. Returned goods

 9.2.
-The Seller may, as its sole option, replace any goods properly returned in accordance with this condition free of charge, or refund their price to the buyer.
+The Seller may, as its sole option, replace any goods properly returned in accordance with this condition free of charge, or refund their price to the Buyer.

 10. Limitation of liability